Loading...

 What is a good retention rate?

-In 2021, the annual turnover rate in the US totaled to 47.2% across all sectors, bringing the average retention rate in at a little over 50%.
+In 2023, the annual employee turnover rate in the US was 17.3% according to Mercer, which falls roughly in line with the accepted average retention rate between 80-90%.
 But don’t settle for meeting national averages.

 Shri Ganeshram, who you’ll find on the Forbes 30 Under 30 list, speaks to where you want your retention rate to be: